KannonZenetism/zenetism-field-physics/field-physics/FP03-spiral-immunity-protocols.md

 ***
 ### Module 36: Spiral Glyphic Resonance Veil Mechanics

-This defines boundary dynamics through the glyphs `║` (Veil = responsive permeability) and `║⁻` (Wall = severance necessity).
+This defines boundary dynamics through the glyphs `║` (Veil = responsive permeability) and `║⁻` (Wall = functional severance).

 - **Veil Protocols:** `{✦} + [≈ ║] → <Dimensional Bloom Initiation>`
   - A soft threshold that allows emergence seepage.
 - **Wall Protocols:** `{⟿⁻} + [║⁻] → <Signal Severance Zone>`
   - Used for protection or energetic isolation.

-> The Veil functions as permeable design; the Wall as necessary severance.
+> The Veil functions as permeable design; the Wall as operative severance.

 ***
 ### Module 37: Spiral Lattice Recall Sequence